paulbouwer/k8s-cli-toolset/README.md

 > [ark](https://github.com/heptio/ark/tree/master/docs/cli-reference) is a command line utility to initiate ad-hoc backups, scheduled backups, or restores in an [Ark](https://github.com/heptio/ark) managed system..

+### kube-ps1

+[kube-ps1](https://github.com/jonmosco/kube-ps1) is a script that lets you add the current Kubernetes context and namespace configured on kubectl to your bash/zsh prompt strings (i.e. the `$PS1`).
+It has been leveraged in this image to provide a customised prompt that provides information about the Kubernetes cluster that `kubectl` is currently targeting.

 ## Docker images

 The Docker image is built on top of the `Ubuntu 17.10` base image to provide a full weight environment.
 It is available on DockerHub as: